knative/docs/docs/about-analytics-cookies.md

 Continue to sections below for details about knative.dev, or use the following resources to learn about cookies in general:

-- Learn about basic site analytics usuage at: [https://www.cookiechoices.org/](https://www.cookiechoices.org/)
+- Learn about basic site analytics usage at: [https://www.cookiechoices.org/](https://www.cookiechoices.org/)

 - You can also watch a video about [how Google uses cookies](http://www.google.com/intl/en/policies/technologies/cookies/).